-There is a wide variety of products and services that can provide the necessary ingredients for fulfilling the necessity of being distracted with sensations.
+There is a wide variety of products and services that can provide the necessary ingredients for fulfilling the necessity of being distracted by sensations.
 Streaming services like Youtube and Netflix, for example, were engineered to make binge-watching sound natural.
-Social networks offer a page with an infinite feed of information that someone can scroll up for hours.
-Companies also design products in a way that they are so comfortable and enjoyable to use; we can not help ourselves in not overusing them.
-One of the most known and widespread are smartphones.
-They have become our monkey's favorite toy.
+Social networks offer an infinite feed of information that can keep anyone distracted for hours.
+Companies also design products so that they are so comfortable and enjoyable to use; we can not help ourselves in not overusing them.
+Smartphones have become our monkey's favorite toy.

 What can we do to calm the monkey?

-Despite all the mess, It is still possible to tame the monkey and take back control of your life.
-And you do not even have to ditch your phone.
-Although, in some cases, a digital detox may require that you keep away from electronic devices for a determined period of your treatment.
+Despite all the mess, It is still possible to tame the monkey and take back control of your mind.
+And you don't even have to ditch your phone.
 There is no one-rule fits-it-all here, and every case is unique.
-Besides the singularity involved, the following tips are useful to calm any monkey:
+But I hope that the following tips are useful to calm your monkey.

 Notifications are one of the most distractive forces created by technology.
 Every time you switch your focus to your smartphone because it beeps, it takes time for your brain to recover your concentration on the previous task.
-Therefore, I recommend you evaluate each notification and think about how important it is for you and if it is worth being interrupted by that piece of information.
+I recommend evaluating each notification and thinking about how important it is for you and if it is worth being interrupted by it.
 You will be surprised by how unnecessary they are most of the time.
-For this reason, remove them, and you will thank yourself later.
+Disable them, and you will thank yourself later.

-2 - Keep You Phone Away From Your Sacred Moments
+Keep Your Phone Away From Your Sacred Moments

-Any person needs good sleep, nutritious eating habits, and regular exercise to stay healthy.
-Contrary to what most people think, these activities require focus and dedication.
+Everyone needs to get good sleep, eat healthily, and exercise regularly.
+These activities require focus and dedication.
 Studies show that merely having your smartphone around and visible to you is sufficient to reduce your concentration skills.
-Hence, I recommend that you create a golden rule for yourself or your family to keep your smartphone away from rooms linked to these activities when they are happening.
-It will give you the chance to go deeper into your workout session, enjoy dinner with friends, and that decent night of sleep you deserve.
+Hence, I recommend that you create a golden rule for yourself or your family: keep your smartphone away from rooms linked to these activities when they are happening.
+It will give you the chance to go deeper into your workout session, enjoy dinner with your family, and that decent night of sleep you deserve.

-3 - Access Your Social Networks Only On Your PC (Or Quit Using Them)
+Access Social Media Only On Your PC (Or Quit Using Them)

-Let's get real: social networks are not the best way to connect to people.
-I mean, if you want real relationships - not the superficial and phony ones - the only way is meeting people face-to-face.
-But if you have a better reason not to let go of social networks, I suggest you access only on your computer, never mobile devices.
-The idea is tablets and smartphones are always an easy way to lose control of your time and to stay hooked sitting for hours and hours.
+Let's be honest.
+Social media is not the best way to connect to people.
+I mean, if you want real relationships, the only way is to meet people face-to-face.
+But if you have a better reason not to let go of social media, I suggest you access only using your computer, never on your phone.
+Smartphones are always an easy way to lose control of your time and stay hooked sitting for hours.

-There is a stupid rule of thumb nowadays that says we do not have the right to be unavailable.
+There is a stupid rule of thumb nowadays that says we have no right to be unavailable.
 Unless you are a robot or do not mind having any privacy whatsoever, following this rule is a recipe for neurosis.
-So, please, do yourself a favor and learn how to use the "DND" feature on your smartphone.
-You can find instructions for Android phones on this link. iOS users can follow this link.
+So, please, do yourself a favor and learn how to use the "Do not Disturb" feature of your smartphone.

 Games are fun!
 Some are even clever and educational.
 But I still think you should keep them out of mobile devices, leaving the fun to game consoles and computers.
-You will find it much easier to control how much you are playing because you are creating a contextual separation in your mind between "time to play videogames" and "time using my phone."
-Moreover, you can even save some bucks not having to buy that fancy smartphone, because you will not be gaming there means you might not need that super high-end config, and an intermediate one might be just fine.
+It's much easier to control how much you are playing because you are creating a contextual separation in your mind between "time to play videogames" and "time using my phone."
+Moreover, you can even save some bucks not having to buy that fancy smartphone because you will not be gaming there, which means you might not need that super high-end config, and an intermediate one might be just fine.

-Life is much more interesting than the symptoms of a crazy monkey inside your head: distraction and disconnection from your self and the world around you.
-But it can only be enjoyed at its most if we stop the monkey inside our mind from draining our energy and maintaining us distracted and disconnected.
-Even though it can be a daunting task, it is entirely attainable, and there is nothing wrong about asking for professional help when we find ourselves in deep trouble.
+Life is much more interesting without the crazy monkey inside your head, distracting and disconnecting you from your self and the world around you.
+So we need to stop the monkey inside our mind from draining our energy.
+Even though it's a daunting task, it's entirely attainable, and there is nothing wrong with asking for professional help when we find ourselves in trouble.